nerdofmouth/agency-stack/docs/pages/demo-setup.md

 ![Demo Architecture](../images/demo-architecture.png)

+## System Requirements

+For the best performance in a demo environment:

+- Debian 11+ or Ubuntu 20.04 LTS
+- 4GB RAM or more
+- 40GB SSD storage
+- Dedicated public IP address

 ## Prerequisites

-- A VPS or dedicated server with at least 4GB RAM
-- Ubuntu 20.04 LTS or newer
-- Public IP address
 - Domain name pointed to the server (e.g., demo.stack.nerdofmouth.com)

 ## Basic Setup